SophieAu/imperial-splendour-site/data/content/posts/2020-07-01-july-20-developers-blog.md

 ![general followers](../_img/july-update-general-followers.png)

 1. Influential Cousin - This man has influential relatives.
-In the world of the 18th century where kinship is a mayor factor in promotion having influential relatives is important.
+In the world of the 18th century where kinship is a major factor in promotion having influential relatives is important.
 This secures future advancement even when having no talents at all.
 The cousin also attracts persons without a patron seeking patronage.
 2. Drummer - A drummer is needed to let the soldiers march in cadence.
 He gives provides the speed of the march.
 But he acts as a battlefield medic too.
 3. Fifer - A fifer is needed to cheer up the men with his tunes.
 But he acts as a battlefield medic too.
 4. Trumpeter - A trumpeter signals a cavalry unit how to move.
 Also, the sound encourages the men.